project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/18-grazing-turkeys-in-an-organic-fruit-orchard-with-garrett-miller.md

 ---
-title: #18 Grazing turkeys in an organic fruit orchard with Garrett Miller
+title: 18 Grazing Turkeys In An Organic Fruit Orchard With Garrett Miller
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2021-04-01)